Author. Journalist. Texan.

 The winner of numerous awards, in 2020 he was named the number one columnist in America in digital media, by The National Society of Newspaper Columnists, for his coverage of the 2019 El Paso massacre.
 It was the deadliest attack on Latinos in American history -- and the worst act of domestic terrorism since the 1995 Oklahoma City bombing.

 He has written a regular column for the biggest newspapers in Texas, the Houston Chronicle and The Dallas Morning News.
 His work has appeared regularly in The Atlantic, Politico Magazine, Texas Monthly, The New Republic, the Columbia Journalism Review and others.

 He began his career in New Orleans, joined the Pulitzer Prize-winning Albuquerque Journal, Knight-Ridder and was associate publisher of The New Republic.
 In addition, he has been an editor, Washington correspondent, national correspondent and war correspondent covering two presidential elections and three armed conflicts and university faculty member.

-He earned a B.A. in political science at Trinity University and an M.A. in political science at Tulane University.
-He still calls Texas something special: Home.
+In 2019, NBC News named him one of the nation's 20 most influential Latinos.
+He earned a B.A. in political science at Trinity University and an M.A. at Tulane University.
+He still calls Texas home.